 The School Safety Dashboard database is something that we, as law enforcement professionals, can use to quickly view school reported incidents.
 This database bridges the gap between parents, schools, and law enforcement and provides information in an organized and seamless manner.

 Max did an admirable job in collecting data related to crime and violence in individual schools throughout the state.
 The collection of this data is unprecedented, it hasn’t ever been done.
 We can’t however stop at collecting data.
 We need to do more.
 More specifically, we need to ensure that the data that has been collected is used by administrators, teachers, students, family members, and community groups in the design and operation of programs, policies, and practices based on need not on guessing.

 Florida PTA is thankful for the training on Incident Reporting tools used in our schools.
 This information is vital to effectively advocating for the changes needed in each school environment.
 We can now see what areas we can focus advocacy efforts and programming on.

 This website is an excellent resource for public awareness and to help with prevention to decrease incidents.

 I want to commend Max Schachter and Safe Schools for Alex for the creation of the Dashboard to Reduce School Violence.
-The Dashboard provides an easy-to-use snapshot of School Incident Reports which will enable the school leadership, parents, youth and community groups to work together to address areas of concern and build the strengths of the school.
+The Dashboard provides an easy-to-use snapshot of School Safety Dashboard which will enable the school leadership, parents, youth and community groups to work together to address areas of concern and build the strengths of the school.
 I look forward to using it at CSC.